Designed for those with discerning taste enjoy New Zealand’s North and South Islands then travel to Australia, visiting Sydney, Ayers Rock & Cairns.

 On boarding a luxury glass-roofed coach in Queenstown, you enjoy a relaxing trip along the shores of Lake Wakatipu and through the rolling countryside of Te Anau.
-After a morning break in Te Anau, where you have the option of purch as ing refreshments, the coach continues along the spectacular Milford Road.
+After a morning break in Te Anau, where you have the option of purchase refreshments, the coach continues along the spectacular, scenic Milford Road.
 There is time for photo stops and short walks along the way.
-On reaching Milford Sound, you board a vessel for a cruise the full-length of Milford Sound.
+On reaching Milford Sound, you will board a vessel for a cruise the full-length of Milford Sound.
 The vessel provides excellent viewing opportunities and plenty of time is available to enjoy the waterfalls, rainforest, mountains and wildlife.
 A comprehensive commentary is presented throughout the cruise.
-Complementary tea and coffee are available on board the vessel.
-Following the cruise, you are transferred back to by scenic coach.
+Lunch will be provided onboard.
+Following the cruise, you are transferred back by scenic coach or you can choose to return by scenic flight.
 (B, L)

 Day 09: Free day Queenstown.
 Evening Skyline Gondola & Dinner:

 Enjoy this glorious city at your leisure.
 With its walk-able city center you can explore the many shops and restaurants just an easy stroll from your accommodations.
 The stunning water promenade with its outdoor entertainment and scenic views is a lovely place to discover.